2022 U.S. Senior Women's Open

 The 2022 U.S. Senior Women's Open took place August 25–28 at NCR Country Club in Dayton, Ohio, and was the fourth U.S. Senior Women's Open.
 It was a professional golf tournament organized by the United States Golf Association, open to women over 50 years of age.

-Jill McGill won by one stoke over Leta Lindley.
+Jill McGill won by one stroke over Leta Lindley.

 Venue

 The hosting club had previously hosted the 2005 U.S. Senior Open, the 1986 U.S. Women's Open and the 1969 PGA Championship on its South Course, where the championship took place.

 The club's two courses, the South Course and the North Course, located in Kettering, 7 kilometres south of the city center of Dayton, Ohio, were designed by Dick Wilson and opened in 1954.

 Course layout

 The course layout differed between each round.
 Approximate length is shown.